kuu774/net-seq_analysis/README.md

 # Net-Seq analysis tools
-These scripts have been developed for parsing the sam files of Net-Seq data.
+These scripts have been developed for parsing the sam files of Net-Seq data, and extracting the information.
 Please see Imashimizu et al. 2015 for more details.

 #Requirement